 We usually make the second conditional with the past simple after if and would/wouldn't + infinitive in the other half of the sentence.

 No coffee for me, thanks.
-If I drink coffee, I wouldn't sleep tonight. (future)
+If I drank coffee, I wouldn't sleep tonight. (future)

 If I won the lottery, I would buy a bigger house. (future)